jtgasper3/jtgasper3.github.io/about.md

 John loves tech, his wife and his kids… not necessarily in that order.
 He’s a military brat that started life in Germany, moved all around the United States as a kid, and settled down in eastern Washington (state).

+My work life as mostly focused on information technology in higher education.
+I have done almost it all.

 ---

 ## Work History